 Moreover, the Federal Trade Commission (FTC) is currently examining the marketing practices and claims made by Riddell and other leading manufacturers of football helmets that their football helmets help reduce concussions.

 While there have been no head injury lawsuits filed by former hockey players to date, it is only be a matter of time.
 Several recent studies have suggested that repeated head trauma, like concussions, can lead to degenerative brain diseases known as chronic traumatic encephalopathy (CTE).
 In fact, an autopsy and evaluation of the brain of the late hockey player Derek Boogaard, who tragically died in 2011, has revealed that Boogaard did, in fact, have CTE.

 CTE is similar to Alzheimer’s disease, but can only be diagnosed after death.
-The symptoms of CTE include memory loss, impulsive behavior, move swings, and addiction.
-CTE is thought to be caused by repeated blows to the head, and it has been found in the brains of 80 former athletes.
+The symptoms of CTE include memory loss, impulsive behavior, mood swings and addiction.
+CTE is thought to be caused by repeated blows to the head, and has been found in the brains of 80 former athletes.

 Promoting Safe Sports

 Traumatic brain injuries are serious injuries that cannot be ignored.
 High profile personal injury lawsuits and product liability lawsuits will go a long way to hold negligent parties accountable and to increase public awareness of the dangers and long term effects of repeated concussions and other sports-related head injuries.

 If you or a loved one has suffered a sports-related concussion, contact the Chicago sports concussion lawyers at Ankin Law Offices to schedule a free consultation to discuss a possible cause of action to obtain compensation for the sports-related head injuries.